Dr Paul Verrills

 Interventional & Musculoskeletal Physician

-Dr Paul Verrills practices full time interventional pain management and is a Director of Metro Pain Group in Melbourne, Australia.
+Dr Paul Verrills practices full time interventional pain management and is a Founder of Metro Pain Group in Melbourne, Australia.
 He is a Fellow of the Australasian Faculty of Musculoskeletal Medicine and completed Masters in Pain Medicine under Professor Bogduk, at the University of Newcastle.
-He was awarded his International Fellowship in Interventional Pain Practice and was an immediate past President of the Neuromodulation Society of Australia and New Zealand.
+He was awarded his International Fellowship in Interventional Pain Practice and he was a past President of the Neuromodulation Society of Australia and New Zealand.
 He is also a member of the International Neuromodulation Society, Australian Pain Society, Spine Intervention Society, World Institute of Pain, The International Association for the Study of Pain, and the Spine Society of Australia.

 Sports & Interventional Pain Physician